 High Blood Sugar

 It’s important to keep your blood sugar within a healthy range.
 This lowers your chances of diabetes complications and can help you manage other conditions that go along with diabetes.
 If your readings are too high on your current medication, your doctor might want to change the dose or try another.

 This can happen even if your medication worked very well at first.
 Sometimes it just doesn’t do the trick by itself anymore.

 If one drug doesn’t manage your blood sugar well enough, your doctor might add a second.
-If two don’t work, she could add a third.
+If two don’t work, they could add a third.

 Low Blood Sugar

 Some diabetes medications can make your blood glucose go too low.
 Your doctor will call this hypoglycemia.
 It can be dangerous.
 You might see it with:

 - Sulfonylureas like glimepiride (Amaryl), glyburide (Diabeta, Glynase), glipizide (Glucotrol, Glucotrol XL)

 - Meglitinides like nateglinide (Starlix) and repaglinide (Prandin)